davidmashburn/hamilton/docs/main.md

 **Facilitate collaboration**.
 By focusing on functions, Apache Hamilton avoids sprawling code hierarchy and generates flat dataflows.
 Well-scoped functions make it easier to add features, complete code reviews, debug pipeline failures, and hand-off projects.
 Visualizations can be generated directly from your code to better understand and document it.
 Integration with the [Apache Hamilton UI](hamilton-ui/index.rst) allows you to track lineage, catalog code & artifacts, and monitor your dataflows.

 **Reduce development time**.
 Apache Hamilton dataflows are reusable across projects and context (e.g., pipeline vs. web service).
 The benefits of developing robust and well-tested solutions are multiplied by reusability.
-Off-the-shelf dataflows are available on the [Apache Hamilton Hub](https://hub.dagworks.io/).
+Explore community-contributed dataflows in the [ecosystem](ecosystem/index.md).

 **Own your platform**.
 Apache Hamilton helps you integrate the frameworks and tools of your stack.
 Apache Hamilton's features are easy to extend and customize to your needs.
 This flexibility enables self-serve designs and ultimately reduces the risks of vendor lock-in.